Research Thrust 1

 Tracking tools and the exploration of microbial “dark matter”

-Research Thrust 1 (RT1) combines multi-omic investigations to determine the mechanisms of microbial colonization and aims to develop sensor and tracking technologies for diagnosing built environment health at varying resolutions (i.e., personal, room, and building level).
+Research Thrust 1 (RT1), known as the “Measurement” Thrust, combines multi-omic investigations to determine the mechanisms of microbial colonization and aims to develop sensor and tracking technologies for diagnosing built environment health at varying resolutions (i.e., personal, room, and building level).

 RT1 researchers will develop tracking tools that combine phylogenetic and functional aspects through the integration of personal and environmental microbiome data with microbial dark matter characteristics.
 These tools will include genome-enabled approaches that can target uncultivated microbial taxa and increase our understanding of microbial diversity, phylogenetic relationships, metabolic capabilities, and interactions in the built environment as well as functional approaches via meta-omics.
 In combination, these approaches will deepen our databases enabling the identification of key molecules and the development of sensors for health assessment of the built environment.